bacionejs/stuff/games.md

 The `created_at` field is unreliable because some games got forked in the year of the cat.

+> In the context of js13kGames, if a competitor deletes their GitHub account after submitting, their username may become available for someone else to claim, which can cause old game links to point to unrelated or misleading content.
+Furthermore, GitHub @mentions are not a reliable long-term reference, since users may delete their accounts, making the mention unresolvable in the future.

 ```js
 import { Octokit } from "@octokit/rest";
 import fs from "fs";